SAP-archive/teched2020-developer-keynote/fastlane.md

    Install abapGit in ABAP Development Tools(ADT), import the ABAP objects and activate them.
-   Create HTTP Service object, and point it to the handler class ZCL_CDC_REST_SERVICE Grab the service URL from the service binding Z_UI_C_CSTDONCREDITS_R Save the URL to use it later in step 6.
+   Create HTTP Service object, and point it to the handler class ZCL_CDC_REST_SERVICE Grab the service URL from the service binding Z_UI_C_CSTDONCREDITS_R and save the URL to use it later in step 8.

 8. Deploy the frontend